MESURF88/MultiplayerCars/README.md

 build_default_release_client.bat
 to build an executable in nmakebuild or a solution in build respectively

-if need to rebuild the dependencies (curl, cpr, nlohmann/json), the run the clean_dependencies.bat
+if need to rebuild the dependencies (curl, cpr, nlohmann/json), then run the clean_dependencies.bat before the setup_debug_dependencies or setup_release_dependencies script

-NOTE: if cmakecache error when running scripts, delete the target (targetdbg for Debug) (target for Release) folder in CPPClient and re run build script
+NOTE: if cmakecache error when running scripts, delete the target (targetdbg for Debug) (target for Release) folder in CPPClient and re run build script.
+This occurs when switching compilers or generators.

 ```

-# running client and server locally
+# running client and server locally windows

 ```
 first run server in terminal: